Alex Neve

 Robert Alexander Neve, OC (born May 24, 1962) is a Canadian human rights activist and international human rights lawyer.
-He served as the secretary general of Amnesty International Canada from January 2000 until stepping down from the role in October 2020.
+He served as the secretary general of Amnesty International Canada from January 2000 until October 2020.

-Alex is currently a visiting and adjunct professor of international human rights law at the University of Ottawa and Dalhousie University, and a Senior Fellow with the Graduate School of Public and International Affairs at the University of Ottawa.
-He regularly posts on a range of human rights topics on his blog, Moving Rights Along.

-Alex is the 2025 CBC Massey Lecturer and author of the accompanying book, Universal: Renewing Human Rights in a Fractured World, published by House of Anansi Press.
+Personal life

-Born in Calgary, Alberta, the son of Robert Rex Neve and Jean Elizabeth Taylor, Neve received a bachelor of commerce degree in 1984 and a bachelor of laws degree in 1987 from Dalhousie University.
-A few years later, he went to England to study international human rights law, receiving a master of law degree from the University of Essex in 1991.
+Neve was born in Calgary, Alberta, to Robert Rex Neve and Jean Elizabeth Taylor.
+Neve received a Bachelor of Commerce degree in 1984 and a Bachelor of Laws degree in 1987, both from Dalhousie University.
+He later studied international human rights law at the University of Essex, and received a Master of Laws degree in 1991.

 He is married to Patricia Goyeche and they have three children.

+Career

 Neve practiced law in Ottawa with a focus in the areas of refugee and immigration law.

 He has been a member of Amnesty International since the mid-1980s and has worked for the organization nationally and internationally in a number of different roles, including missions to Tanzania, Guinea, Mexico, Burundi, Chad, Colombia, Honduras, Zimbabwe, Côte d'Ivoire, South Africa, South Sudan, Bangladesh, and Ghana.
+He has authored and contributed to reports and studies for Amnesty International, as well as legal submissions to parliamentary committees and United Nations human rights bodies, including the Maher Arar Commission.
+He became secretary general of Amnesty International in January 2000.

+Prior to becoming secretary general, Neve served as a member of the Immigration and Refugee Board of Canada.

-In Toronto, he has been affiliated with the Centre for Refugee Studies at York University and has taught international human rights and refugee law at Osgoode Hall Law School.
-He has authored and contributed many reports and studies for Amnesty International as well as legal submissions to parliamentary committees and United Nations human rights bodies, including the Maher Arar Commission.
-He regularly lectures, participates in conferences, and speaks and writes in the national media on a range of human rights topics.
-Before taking on the role of secretary general in January 2000, he served as a member of the Immigration and Refugee Board of Canada.
-Within Canada, Neve has also been involved with the issue of Alberta's Lubicon Cree.
+In Toronto, he has also been affiliated with the Centre for Refugee Studies at York University and has taught international human rights and refugee law at Osgoode Hall Law School.
+Neve has also been involved with the issue of Alberta's Lubicon Cree.

+Neve is currently a visiting and adjunct professor of international human rights law at the University of Ottawa and Dalhousie University, and a Senior Fellow with the Graduate School of Public and International Affairs at the University of Ottawa.
+He regularly posts on a range of human rights topics on his blog, Moving Rights Along.
+Neve frequently lectures, participates in conferences, and speaks and writes in the national media on a range of human rights topics.

+Neve was the 2025 lecturer for the Massey Lectures, a lecture series cohosted by CBC Radio, House of Anansi Press, and Massey College at the University of Toronto, and author of the accompanying book, Universal: Renewing Human Rights in a Fractured World.

+In December 2025, Neve was appointed as one of three expert members of the United Nations Human Rights Council's Independent International Fact-Finding Mission on Venezuela.

 Awards

 On December 28, 2007, Neve was appointed an Officer of the Order of Canada, in honour of his human rights work.

-In May 2009 he was awarded an Honorary Doctorate of Laws degree by the University of New Brunswick.
+In May 2009, he was awarded an Honorary Doctorate of Laws degree by the University of New Brunswick.

-In June 2016 he was awarded an Honorary Doctorate of Laws by the University of Waterloo.
+In June 2016, he was awarded an Honorary Doctorate of Laws degree by the University of Waterloo.

-In May 2017 he received an Honorary Doctorate of Laws degree from St. Thomas University.
+In May 2017, he was awarded an Honorary Doctorate of Laws degree from St. Thomas University.